End of Life for Drupal 7: What's Next?

 It's best practice to avoid unsupported software, and as you can see from the list above, Drupal 7 is reaching that critical threshold.
 Building new Drupal 7 sites is unadvisable.
 Plan your migration to Drupal 9 or 10 now.

 Keeping your website current and up-to-date is a journey, not a destination.
 Take this opportunity to integrate consistent updates into your work plan to ensure your site runs smoothly and securely as iterations are released.

-Plus, there's a silver lining for those waiting to upgrade to Drupal 9.
-The transition from Drupal 9 and onward will be much easier than the first process.
-In fact, Drupal 9 code will be exactly like the last minor version of Drupal 8, just stripped of all deprecated code, ensuring your website won't break or need monumental custom code.
-The best is truly yet to come, and you can download a free and handy guide to help you as you migrate to Drupal 9.
+The upgrade process in future versions of Drupal will be much easier once you take this first step off Drupal 7.
+In fact, Drupal 11 code will be exactly like the last minor version of Drupal 10, just stripped of all deprecated code, ensuring your website won't break or need monumental custom code.
+The best is truly yet to come.
+For more help as you migrate to Drupal 10, check out this guide.

 Note: this blog was originally published in 2019 and has been updated to remain current.